Yellow (EP)

-Yellow (stylized YELLOW) is the fourth extended play (EP) by South Korean singer and songwriter Kang Daniel.
-It was released on April 13, 2021 by Konnect Entertainment and distributed by Sony Music Korea.
+Yellow (stylized in all caps) is the fourth extended play (EP) by South Korean singer and songwriter Kang Daniel.
+It was released on April 13, 2021, by Konnect Entertainment and distributed by Sony Music Korea.
 Yellow contains five tracks with "Antidote" as its lead single.

 "Paranoia" was pre-released on February 16.
 This album is the final installment in Kang's trilogy project aimed to find his colors as a solo artist.
 Cyan had a youthful pop vibe, whereas Magenta was dance-based and powerful.
 Yellow represents the different stages Kang went through during a darker period in his life when he lost but eventually found hope.

 Background and composition

 On February 2, 2021, Konnect Entertainment posted a surprise comeback teaser video for what would be Kang Daniel's digital single prerelease "Paranoia", set for February 16.
 Kang, who penned the lyrics himself, drew inspiration from when he went on hiatus due to mental and physical health issues and expressed the pain and anguish he had experienced.
 The song combines synth bells, 808 bass, and electric guitar.

 On March 18, Kang confirmed a follow-up comeback scheduled for April 13 with the release of his new album Yellow, promising tracks full of meaningful messages.
 The album's title track "Antidote" connects to the main story in "Paranoia" and is an alternative R&B song with rock elements.
 Kang is credited as the main lyricist in all of the album's songs.
 In contrast to the bright, positive image conventionally associated with the color yellow, Kang Daniel's yellow color represents warning, danger, and imperfect signals between green and red lights.
 Following the album's release, Kang explained the underlying story connecting the song tracks.
 Yellow captures the time when Kang was at his lowest point due to deteriorating health exacerbated by cyberbullying and chronicles his journey to recovery.

 Revealing his reason for selecting a diamond as the cover art and the album cover's symbolism, Kang said "Depending on how much pressure is put on it, it becomes a diamond or stays a lump of coal.
 It's about the pressures put on me and where I am right now because of those pressures."